• Home

 The chair will discuss the post-tenure review Unit Committee Report and Chair/Director Evaluation Summary with the faculty member.
 This discussion should concentrate on the future professional development of the faculty member with an aim toward enhancing meritorious work and improving less satisfactory performance, including adoption of a performance improvement plan, if necessary.
 Any action on the review that is within the scope of the Faculty Evaluation Policy must be taken under that policy.

-Review Committee: The History of Art post-tenure review is conducted by the Faculty Evaluation Committee, which shall be selected as provided in the Faculty Evaluation Plan.
+The Kress Foundation Department of Art History post-tenure review is conducted by the Faculty Evaluation Committee, which shall be selected as provided in the Faculty Evaluation Plan.

 No person may serve on the committee if their spouse or partner is scheduled for review.
 If the chair/director is the spouse or partner of the faculty member under review, the “Chair or Director Evaluation Summary” shall be conducted by the Divisional Associate Dean.
 A committee member who believes that there may be a conflict of interest should withdraw from the committee.
 If a faculty member who is undergoing review believes that there is a conflict of interest, that faculty member may object to the inclusion of a member.
 If the member declines to withdraw, the remaining committee members shall consider the basis for the alleged conflict and decide the matter.
 If a committee member withdraws or is removed based on a conflict of interest, the chair will name a replacement.